Learning-based adaption of robotic friction models: Methods

 We assume full knowledge of the robot dynamic terms $(M(q),C(q,\Dot{q}),\tau_g(q))$, whereas $\tau_f$ is unknown.
 The motor torque in this case is directly measured as $\tau_m$.
 If no load is applied ($\tau_{ext}=0$), the motor torque follows from the robot dynamics (assumed to be known) and the friction torque as

-In the special case where we assume constant low, single joint velocities $(\Ddot{q}=0, C(q,\Dot{q}) \Dot{q}\approx0)$, the quadratic terms of individual joints can be ignored, while it is assured that the coupling terms are zero.
+In the special case where we assume constant, single-joint velocities or constant, low velocities $(\Ddot{q}=0, C(q,\Dot{q}) \Dot{q}\approx0)$, the quadratic terms of individual joints can be ignored, while it is assured that the coupling terms are zero.
 As a result, the equation simplifies to

+All the assumptions above will only be made during training to relate the motor torque to the friction effect as shown in Equation~\ref{eq:friction-low-constant-velocity}.